 #1.
 Subclinical Hypothyroidism is still on the Hypothyroidism Spectrum

-The first, and probably most important reason to treat subclinical hypothyroidism is because it is on the hypothyroidism spectrum.
+The first and probably most important reason to treat subclinical hypothyroidism is that it is on the hypothyroidism spectrum.

 You can really consider subclinical hypothyroidism as just a mild form of hypothyroidism and therefore it should be treated in a similar way.

-What's important here is that patients who have subclinical hypothyroidism suffer from the symptoms of hypothyroidism and as a result suffer from a low quality of life.
+What's important here is that patients who have subclinical hypothyroidism suffer from the symptoms of hypothyroidism and, as a result, suffer with a low quality of life.

 This means that if you've been told you have subclinical hypothyroidism you stand to benefit tremendously from thyroid hormone replacement.

 At the very least, you should do some digging to see WHY you developed the condition in the first place.

 Because abnormalities in thyroid function stem from some root cause, and if you can identify and treat that cause you can reverse the condition before it progresses to overt hypothyroidism.